 After just the first 7 months I was a different person entirely, and on October 12 2014, I woke up with the worst hangover ever, and made a life changing decision.
 True, I had made the ‘I’m never doing this again’ declaration many times in the past, but I had never really meant it before.
 I knew wihtout a doubt that I preferred waking up sober, and I no longer needed the comfort blanket of alcohol to help me hide from my problems.
 I had gained enough insight into myself not to tell myself I was quitting, and risk triggering my self sabotage, so spent the next few weeks making a daily decision that I was ‘not drinking today’.
 When I attended my brother’s wedding 6 weeks later, and shunned the endlessly flowing red wine in favour of Elderflower cordial, and had a really good time, I knew I had turned a corner.
 From that moment on I started talknig about quitting drinking, and, singificantly, started to finally be honest with myself and others about the nature of the problem I had lived with for 20 years.
 I had been an alcoholic in total denial and had risked so much to hide my addiction.
 Finally being able to talk about it, to be comfortable in discussing it with loved ones and strangers alike felt like a weight lifted from my shoulders.

 I have been sober and smoke free (I quit smoking the same day, but seem to forget about that, despite having smoked for longer than I was drinking alcoholically, and being asthmatic!) for over 2 years, and at no time have I come close to a lapse.
 I know that this was completely down to the deep inner work I did through Yoga.
+I can vouch for the reality of recovery from addiction through yoga.

 I was truly amazed to learn the power of Yoga, It is not just an exercise class, not just relaxation and meditation.
 Yoga is a system for living that addresses our whole being, how we live, how we speak, how we think, what we do to and with our bodies, minds and souls.
 It can improve how we relate to ourselves and to others.
 It can help us to defeat old habits and create new, more positive ones.
 Any change you want to make in life can be helped by adopting Yoga principles into your life.